 How can you tell whether your symptoms are from a cold, the flu, or allergies?
 A cold usually doesn't last for more than 10 days.
 Allergies can linger for weeks or even months.
 Also, colds and flu sometimes have a fever and aches and pains, which don’t usually happen with allergies.

 If your symptoms last more than a week, see your doctor.
-He may refer you to an allergist, who will ask you about your health history and symptoms.
+They may refer you to an allergist, who will ask you about your health history and symptoms.

-The allergist may do a skin test where he scratches your skin with a tiny bit of an allergen or injects it just under your skin.
+The allergist may do a skin test where they scratch your skin with a tiny bit of an allergen or injects it just under your skin.
 If the area turns red and itchy, you're allergic.
 There's also a blood test to diagnose some allergies.

 Treatments for winter allergies include: